HCLarsen/chronos/README.md

 scheduler.raise_on_error
 ```

-You can also modify the source of the logged error messages:
+You can also specify a destination of error messages:

 ```crystal
 scheduler.stderr = File.new("logs/errors.txt", 'w')